 After creating a basic queue, you can define a number of optional properties:

 Configuring optional General queue properties includes selecting a destination key for sorting messages as they arrive on the queue, or selecting a JMS template if you are using one to configure properties for multiple queues.

-Configuring optional Advanced queue properties includes specifying unit-of-order parameters and attaching the credentials of message senders, or defining unit-of-work parameters.
+Configuring optional Advanced queue properties includes specifying unit-of-order parameters, attaching the credentials of message senders, or defining unit-of-work parameters.